 Self-Designed Major in Russian Studies

 It is now possible to petition for a self-designed major in Russian language, culture and history.
 A self-designed major in Russian Studies offers students the possibility to undertake in-depth study of the language, culture, history, and society of Russia.
 Students will be able to study the geography, history, and culture of Russia starting at the intermediate level.
-Students must get approval from Dr. Rifkin and from the Self-Designed Major Committee.
+Students must get approval from Dr. Alex Berg and from the Self-Designed Major Committee.
 See Self Designed Majors for more details.